 Impact on Team Collaboration and Productivity

-We already mentioned that D&I increases the company’s profit, directly resulting from increased performance, team collaboratin, and productivity.
+We already mentioned that D&I increases the company’s profit, directly resulting from increased performance, team collaboration, and productivity.
 Companies with significantly more ethnic and racial diversity are 35% more likely to outperform their counterparts.
 Also, diverse companies have more chances to capture new markets, which in return means higher performance.

 Employee Engagement